 Also, keep in mind that aloe naturally contains latex.
 So avoid using aloe gel as a lubricant if you are allergic to the material.

-- Other recommendations include shea butter, avocado, and argan oil.
+Other recommendations include shea butter, avocado, and argan oil.
+You can make a homemade anal lube with this guide here.

 Is it okay to have anal sex in the shower?